open-mmlab/mmpretrain/docs/tutorials/runtime.md

 evaluation = dict(interval=1, start=200, metric='accuracy', metric_options={'topk': (1, )})
 ```

-Indicates that, before the 200th epoch, evaluation would not be executed.
-Since the 200th epoch, evaluation would be executed after training process.
+This indicates that, before the 200th epoch, evaluations would not be executed.
+Since the 200th epoch, evaluations would be executed after the training process.

 ```{note}
 In the default configuration files of MMClassification, the evaluation field is generally placed in the datasets configs.
 ```

-### Use implemented hooks
+### Use other implemented hooks

 Some hooks have been already implemented in MMCV and MMClassification, they are:

 - [EMAHook](https://github.com/open-mmlab/mmcv/blob/master/mmcv/runner/hooks/ema.py)
 - [SyncBuffersHook](https://github.com/open-mmlab/mmcv/blob/master/mmcv/runner/hooks/sync_buffer.py)